Pb Assembly passes resolution, seeks British govt apology for Jallianwala Bagh massacre

 -

-"However, its proper acknowledgement could only be by way of a formal apology by the British government to the people of India as we observe the Centenary of this great tragedy," the resolution said.
+"However, its proper acknowledgement could only be by way of a formal apology by the British government to the people of India as we observe the Centenary of this great tragedy.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)